eclipse-pass/pass-data-model/README.md

 ![data model](pass_data_model.jpg)

 ## JSON-LD Contexts

-JSON-LD contexts used to convert PASS JSON to a format recognized by [Fedora](http://fedorarepository.org/) can be found in the [src/main/resources](src/main/resources) folder of this project.
+JSON-LD contexts used to interpret PASS JSON as RDF can be found in the [src/main/resources](src/main/resources) folder of this project.
 These can be incorporated into `POST`s or `PUT`s by adding the following property to the JSON e.g.
 ```
 "@context": "http://oa-pass.github.io/pass-data-model/src/main/resources/context.jsonld"
 ```